saileshkasaju/yogendrayurvedic.com.np/src/pages/index.md

 heading: Prevention Is Better Than Cure
 subheading: Your Guide To Health And Longevity With Dr.Pragendra Raj Bajracharya
 mainpitch:
-  title: AYURVEDA IS SCIENCE OF LIFE
+  title: AYURVEDA IS THE SCIENCE OF LIFE
   description: Let food be your first medicine and kitchen be your first pharmacy.
 intro:
   blurbs: []